stevenandrewcarter/gouter/README.md

 Gouter
 ======

-Router written in GoLang.
+Gouter is a simple url rewriter Router written in GoLang.
 The project is written as a proof of concept and a learning exercise of the Go Programming Language.
 Please refer to the following sections for instructions on how to run the project, configure the project and any additional information, which might be useful.

 Installation
 ------------

 Installation of Gouter will require the Go Programming language.
 After installing Go you will be able to execute the application as desired.

 Install the golang libraries from http://golang.org/doc/install.
 Once the source code is checked out you can install the 3rd party packages from the make shell script (make.sh).
-Please be aware that bazaar will be required to install the mgo packages.
+Bazaar might be required if you want to update the mgo libraries.
+Please refer to the [mgo](http://labix.org/mgo) documentation for additional installation instructions.

 Check the source code out from the repo and start it by running

     go run gouter.go